quyendong/CRSE3_WK4_PROG_ASGNMT/CRSE3_WK4_PROG_ASGNMT/Codebook.md

 # Codebook

 The test data set and training data set were combined by subject, features, and activity given in the original dataset.
+The original data set can be found in the /getdata_projectfiles_UCI HAR Dataset/UCI HAR Dataset

 The new data set is located in Tidy.txt.
 This data set contains the average of each variable for each activity and each subject.

+# How To Get Tidy Data
+1. Use read.table to read the activity labels and features.
+2. Get the Test and Train data sets. (subjectTest, featuresTest, activityTest, subjectTrain, featuresTrain, activityTrain)
+3. Combine the data sets with rbind.
+4. Change the column names to appropriate names.
+Use feature.txt to name features.
+5. Column bind the data sets to make a complete dataset.
+6. Look for mean or std in column names using **grep**.
+Use these columns to sort through the complete data set to make the tidy data.
+7. Use **gsub** to give appropriate labels.
+8. **aggregate** the subject and activity of the tidy data using the mean function.
+9. Order the data to using Subject first and Activity second.
+10. Set the directory to where the text file "Tidy.txt" will be saved.
+11. Write the table out.

 # Subject